What Is Digital Transformation?

 - Implement – if you’ve done your research thoroughly, you may already have some ideas about what tools you’ll be using.
 Now you’ll need to get down to the details: replace old equipment, update systems, create and publish content, and set up new pricing and licensing plans.

-The Key to Monetizing: Software Licensing
+The Key to Digital Transformation for Software Monetization: Software Licensing

-If you plan to open up new revenue streams as part of your transformation, licensing decisions will be a crucial part of your strategy.
+If you plan to open up new revenue streams as part of your digital transformation, licensing decisions will be a crucial part of your strategy.
 Providing multiple, flexible licensing packages will widen your potential market but can be a challenge to manage.
 Licensing management products like Thales’ Sentinel software solutions can help you to create and protect software licenses while providing you with financial and customer data.
 With this framework, you’ll be able to maximize your new revenue streams and provide a smooth user experience for new and existing customers.

 Create Recurring Revenue with Software Licensing - White Paper